Hypoxic and Anoxic Brain Injuries

 • Inappropriate behavior

-Physical Therapy Exercises for Brain Injury
+Physical Therapy Exercises

 Brain injury patients often come to us experiencing a range of motor issues, from reduced mobility and loss of balance to a total inability to walk or move around without assistance.
 We will work with you to create a personalized physical therapy plan to help you or your loved one regain mobility.

-Occupational Therapy Exercises for Brain Trauma
+Occupational Therapy Exercises

-Occupations can range from self-care activities like showering and getting dressed to more complex activities such as those required to work at a job.
+Occupational exercises can range from self-care activities like showering and getting dressed to more complex activities such as those required to work at a job.
 We will work with you to create an occupational therapy treatment plan that helps you or your loved one get back to life prior to injury.

-Cognitive Rehabilitation for Brain Injury
+Cognitive Rehabilitation

 Cognition is a technical term for the processes involved in thinking.
 People who experience traumatic brain injury may face difficulties involving memory, attention, social behavior, safety judgment, and planning and carrying out future actions.
-Cognitive impairment impacts a person’s ability to care for themselves, keep appointments, complete tasks, or interact with people appropriately.
-At stake is the person’s ability to succeed at work, school, or home.

-Cognitive Rehabilitation Therapy aims at restoring a more normal life to the patient that better resembles their abilities prior to injury.
+Cognitive rehabilitation therapy aims at restoring a more normal life to the patient that better resembles their abilities prior to injury.
 Sometimes that involves directly strengthening abilities that have been lost or attenuated.
 Other times it teaches patients new skills to supplement those that are irrecoverable or will take a long time to return.
 An example of this kind would be developing a plan for supplementing memory loss with calendars, journals, and alarms.

-Psychotherapy Treatment for Brain Trauma
+Psychotherapy Treatment

 Brain injury takes a toll on every aspect of the body, including and especially emotional well-being.
 Patients who experience traumatic brain injury can develop depression, anxiety, emotional dysregulation, and a host of other issues either as a direct result of the injury or as a result of the trauma they experienced.